jumpinjackie/mapguide/MgDev/Doc/devguide/source/analyzing_features.rst

     commands.Add(insertCommand);

     featureService.UpdateFeatures(featureSource, commands, false);

+    //You can do this instead if you have a MgLayer object and want to update features in it MgFeatureCommandCollection commands = new MgFeatureCommandCollection();
+    MgPropertyCollection properties = new MgPropertyCollection();
+    MgByteReader agfByteStream = agfReaderWriter.Write(geometry);
+    MgGeometryProperty geometryProperty = new MgGeometryProperty(propertyName, agfByteStream);
+    properties.Add(geometryProperty);

+    MgInsertFeatures insertCommand = new MgInsertFeatures(className, properties);
+    commands.Add(insertCommand);
+    layer.UpdateFeatures(commands);

 To update existing features, create an MgPropertyCollection object that contains the new values for the properties and a filter expression that selects